SaaS Procurement

 This is a vital step toward efficient procurement, because there’s every chance that tools within your existing portfolio could fulfill one of your business needs.

-By consolidating your software management into one convenient dashboard, Vertice can help you to unlock the potential of the SaaS already in your arsenal.
+By consolidating your software management into one convenient SaaS purchasing platform, Vertice can help you to unlock the potential of the SaaS already in your arsenal.

 Negotiate with real leverage